alonitac/DevOpsJan22/17_jenkins/jenkins_tutorial.md

     }
 }
 ```
 5. Commit the Jenkinsfile and push it.
+6. From GitHub website, create a new PR from `microservices` branch to `main`.
 Watch the triggered activity in the new pipeline.
-6. From GitHub website, create a new PR from your feature branch to `main`.

 We would like to protect branch `main` from being merged by non-tested and reviewed branch.

-7. From GitHub main repo page, fo to **Settings**, then **Branches**.
+7. From GitHub main repo page, go to **Settings**, then **Branches**.
 8. **Add rule** for the `main` branch as follows:
    1. Check **Require a pull request before merging**.
    2. Check **Require status checks to pass before merging** and search the `continuous-integration/jenkins/branch` check done by Jenkins.
    3. Save the protection rule.

-9. Your `main` branch is now protected and no code can be merged to it unless the PR is reviewed by other team member and passed all automatic tests done by Jenkins.
+Your `main` branch is now protected and no code can be merged to it unless the PR is reviewed by other team member and passed all automatic tests done by Jenkins.

-### run unittests
+### Run unittests

-1. Copy the `test` directory to your PolyBot repo, branch `microservices`.
+1. Copy the `tests` directory located in [`17_jenkins/tests`](https://github.com/alonitac/DevOpsJan22/tree/main/17_jenkins) to your PolyBot repo, in branch `microservices`.
 This is a common name for the directory containing all unittests files.
-The directory contains a file called `test_autoscaling_metric.py` which implements unittest for the `calc_backlog_per_instance` function in `utils.py` file.
-You may change your code a bit according to [https://github.com/alonitac/PolyBot/blob/microservices/utils.py](https://github.com/alonitac/PolyBot/blob/microservices/utils.py).
+The directory contains a file called `test_autoscaling_metric.py` which implements unittest for the `calc_backlog_per_instance` function in `utils.py` file. **You may change your code a bit according to [https://github.com/alonitac/PolyBot/blob/microservices/utils.py](https://github.com/alonitac/PolyBot/blob/microservices/utils.py)**.
 2. Run the unittest locally (you may need to install the following requirements: `pytest`,  `unittest2`), check that all tests are passed.
-3. The test can be run from the `PR.Jenkinsfile` by:
+3. The test can be run from the `PR.Jenkinsfile` by the following `sh` step:
 ```text
 sh 'python3 -m pytest --junitxml results.xml tests'
 ```
-Make sure to install the requirements in a previous step (`pip3 install...`)
+Make sure to install the Python requirements in a previous step (`pip3 install...`)

 4. You can add the following `post` step to display the tests results in the readable form:
 ```text